Invite to religious people

 So, why am I inviting you?
-After all, clearly all faiths already have their own collective events or pilgrimages.I belong to the British Humanist Association and we strongly defend everyone's right to believe as they wish.
+After all, clearly all faiths already have their own collective events or pilgrimages.I belong to Humanists UK and we strongly defend everyone's right to believe as they wish.
 However, I also wished to return the favour with respect to the my inspiration in the Santiago de Compostela.
 Going further, it is our understanding that all humans belong in this Tree of Life.
 As such, from our point of view, believers belong in our pilgrimage every bit as much as we do.
 So far we have already welcomed Christians and Buddhists but this invite aims to widen our net still further.

 Hopefully, along the way we can develop further our common ground.
 It's clear that the sudden expansion in human civilisation over the last 3000 years has required increasing acceptance and compassion.
 To accept someone of a different race or culture, our ancestors had to dampen their instinctive tendency to fear the stranger.
 The teachings of many religions have assisted in this process.

 And yet here we all are, inescapably thrown together in humanity's unequal but accelerating ascendancy.
-Some have argued that our capacity to live alongside an increasingly wide range of cultures is essentially the reason human civilisation has expanded as it has.
+Some have argued that our capacity to live alongside an increasingly wide range of cultures is essentially THE reason human civilisation has expanded as it has.
 Indeed, our continued existence is surely evidence that, despite wars and genocide, sufficient acceptance must have been forthcoming to get us this far!
 It hasn't been easy, nor will it be, as our population climbs towards double-figure billions.

 After Brexit and Trump, divisions have widened just at a time when we badly need the opposite.